wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.II.4

 <p class=fip id=p4>
-4.&emsp;You are afraid of God’s Will because you have used your own mind, which He created in the likeness of His Own, to miscreate.
+4. You are afraid of God’s Will because you have used your own mind, which He created in the likeness of His Own, to miscreate.
 <sup>2</sup>The mind can miscreate only when it believes it is not free.
 <sup>3</sup>An “imprisoned” mind is not free because it is possessed, or held back, by itself.
 <sup>4</sup>It is therefore limited, and the will is not free to assert itself.